meaghaneleanor/ods-theme/standards/basics.md

 ## Chaining vs. extending

 When creating multiple variants of the same basic element, there are two main options.
-Either you use a single CSS class for each variant that contains all of the CSS required to style that element and apply that class to the HTML element, or you define a baseline style for all variants, and use additional classes to apply variant styles.
+You can either use a single CSS class for each variant that contains all of the CSS required to style that element, or you define a baseline style for all variants, and use additional classes to apply variant styles.

-The advantage of the first method is more readable HTML.
-The advantage of the second method is less repeated and more maintainable code.
+The advantage of the first method is more readable HTML, because each variant only needs one class.
+The advantage of the second method is less repeated and more maintainable code, because there is less redundant CSS between classes.
+This project uses the second strategy.

 Avoid using `@extend` (except in cases of applying the Foundation settings) in your variant classes, because that will create a lot of redundant code in the final compiled CSS.
 Instead, if you're building variants, you should follow this basic pattern:

 ```
 .ontario-element {